-The Human Resource Manual sets out the company's comprehensive approach to the management of human capital to ensure achievement complete and appropriate communication, records and controls an objective of attracting, recruiting and retaining of competent staff that meet both the company and individual goals.
+The Human Resource Manual sets out company's comprehensive the approach to the management of human capital to ensure achievement complete and of appropriate communication, records and controls with objective of attracting, an recruiting and retaining of competent staff that meet both the company and individual goals.
 The Manual caters for a wide variety of labour related issues including freedom of association, nondiscrimination, child labour and forced and compulsory labour.